Coros Pace Pro – GNSS Accuracy Test Result

 The sweeping curve of Riverside Drive shouldn’t be hard for watches to perfect.
 Often, watches used to struggle with long curves, but Pace Pro nails this, as it should.

-Oddly, Coros nails the next more difficult piece on the trail under the trees but is slightly out in the easier, more open section.
+Oddly, Coros nails the next more difficult piece on the trail under the trees but is slightly out in the easier, more open section that immediately follows.
 I’ll have to dock a mark here.
 Very strange.

 The following section shows a good performance under some quite serious tree cover.